TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/PageTranslations/Index.rst

 Translating pages
 =================

-When you want to translate a page in the page tree you create an "alternative page language" record on that page.
-This contains fields similar to that of the page record of the default language which you fill in with translated content.
+In order to translate a page in the page tree you create a copy of that record starting by its parent page.
+It will be generated in the default language with fields prefixed by a text similar to "[Translate to Language X:]".
+The translated content needs to be put here instead of this prefix and the original text.

 Select the :guilabel:`Language Comparison` function in the upper menu bar of the :guilabel:`Web > Page` module.
 Then use the select box to create a new